Skip to main content

 Install

-Add the plugin to your OpenCode config, either opencode.json in your project or ~/.config/opencode/opencode.json globally.
-OpenCode installs it from npm on the next launch.
+Add the plugin to your OpenCode config, either in your project opencode.json or globally at ~/.config/opencode/opencode.json.

 opencode.json